SnaveSutit/language-mcbuild-lang-mc/README.md

-# MCBuild Lang-MC Syntax Highlighting for VSCode
+# The Official MC-Build VSCode Extension

-Currently Supports these MC-Build languages:

-- lang-mc
-- mc-extra
-- mc-math
-- .mcm